 By 2025, 3 out of every 4 workers around the globe will be millennials.
 Times are changing and if you want to close deals with the next generation of workers then your sales methods have got to keep up.

-If millennials already hate and fear phone calls, how receptive are they going to be to what your sales guys have to say?
-This article summarises the reasons for millennial
+If millennials already hate and fear phone calls, how receptive are they going to be to what your sales reps have to say?
+This article summarises the reasons for millennial telephonophobia and how you can adapt your sales techniques to include added value and cause marketing, improving your close rates with the millennial demographic.

 More than 75% of UK adults own a smartphone today, but a quarter never uses it to call anyone.
 Daisy Buchanan in a Guardian article last year attributes this aversion to how millennial manners have developed.